AyshaUrmi0/Assignment3/README.md

 - Cannot borrow more copies than available
 - Book availability automatically updates when copies reach 0
 - Borrowing summary includes book title, ISBN, and total quantity
+- Due date must be in the future
+- Automatic copy restoration when borrowing is cancelled

 ## 🧪 API Examples